elenabat/elenabat/README.md

 - SQL relational databases

-I am now looking for a new opportunity to work in the data world.
+I am now looking for a new opportunity to work in the data world 🌐